 Social factors can influence people to make lowrisk or high-risk choices.
-Groups that accept and encourage high-risk drinking or drug use have higher rates of alcoholism and drug addiction.
-This is the most important way social factors influence rates of alcoholism and addiction.
+Groups that accept and encourage drug use have higher rates of alcoholism and drug addiction.
+This is the most important way social factors influence rates of addiction.

 Social encouragement to make high-risk choices is built into our everyday lives.
 Because it is so common, we may not even notice it.
-Things like two-for-one drink nights at bars, drinking games, social media, Octoberfest, football games, "hemp" fests, T-shirts, weddings, bachelor or bachelorette parties, and advertising can influence our choices.
+Things like social media, "hemp" fests, T-shirts, bachelor or bachelorette parties, house parties, gaming, and movies like "Pineapple Express" can influence our choices.

-- Family history is one measure of increased biological risk. - Risk for alcoholism or drug addiction is not limited to people who have a family history of those problems. - A person who makes low-risk choices is less likely to trigger alcoholism or drug addiction.
-A person who makes high-risk choices is more likely to trigger alcoholism or drug addiction. - Choices are the one part of the formula we can change. - People who are sensation seekers, gregarious, impulsive and/or rebellious are more likely to make high-risk choices and experience problems.
+- Family history is one measure of increased biological risk. - Risk for addiction is not limited to people who have a family history of those problems. - A person who makes low-risk choices is less likely to trigger addiction.
+A person who makes high-risk choices is more likely to trigger addiction. - Choices are the one part of the formula we can change. - People who are sensation seekers, gregarious, impulsive and/or rebellious are more likely to make high-risk choices and experience problems.
 Shyness, anxiety, stress, or depression may also increase risk.
-Any feeling, attitude, or belief that influences us to make high-risk choices is worth paying attention to. - Personality can influence the choices people make about alcohol and drugs.
-However, personality traits do not cause alcoholism or addiction. - Groups that accept or encourage high-risk choices have higher rates of alcoholism and addiction. - Anyone who makes high-risk choices with alcohol or drugs can develop alcoholism or drug addiction.
+Any feeling, attitude, or belief that influences us to make high-risk choices is worth paying attention to. - Personality can influence the choices people make about drugs.
+However, personality traits do not cause addiction. - Groups that accept or encourage high-risk choices have higher rates of addictions - Anyone who makes high-risk choices can develop addiction.